-The 1923-D Peace Dollar had a mintage of 6,811,000 pieces struck at the Denver Mint.
+The 1923-D Peace Dollar (Buy on eBay) had a mintage of 6,811,000 pieces struck at the Denver Mint.
 After this issue, no additional silver dollars would be produced at the facility until 1926.

 As seen in the previous year, the Denver Mint used a higher striking pressure which resulted in sharply struck coins, but also a greater probability of die cracks.
 Many examples of this issue may have cracks extending across upper and lower portions of the design on both the obverse and reverse.
 While these do not impact the grading, some collectors may have a preference for coins with or without the die cracks.